AstronomyF7M/Shadow/README.md

 This project is deprecated!
 I am no longer maintaining this project.
 Why not check out [Metallic](https://github.com/Metallic-Web/Metallic)?

 # Shadow
-Shadow is a simple yet stunning service built to access any website
+Shadow is a simple yet stunning service built to access any website's

 Join our [discord](https://discord.gg/yk33HZSZkU) for more links